Vietnamese exonyms: History

 Historical exonyms include place names of bordering countries, namely Thailand, Laos, China, and Cambodia.

-During the expansion of Vietnam (Nam tiến), some place names have become Vietnamized.
+During the expansion of Vietnam (Nam tiến) some place names have become Vietnamized.
+Consequently, as control of different places and regions has shifted among China, Vietnam, and other Southeast Asian countries, the Vietnamese names for places can sometimes differ from the names residents of aforementioned places use, although nowadays it has become more common for the Vietnamese names of places to simply be Vietnamese transcriptions of the local placenames.

-Many non-Vietnamese places may have more than one name in Vietnamese as shown below.
+Many non-Vietnamese places may have more than one Vietnamese name, as shown below.

 Sino-Vietnamese exonyms

-Before modernity, sources of foreign place names in Vietnam came from documents that were mostly written in Classical Chinese.
+Before modernity, sources of names of foreign places in Vietnam came from documents that were mostly written in Classical Chinese.
 So many exonyms derive directly from Chinese pronunciations (see: Chinese exonyms).
 This in turn got transliterated into the Vietnamese, sinoxenic pronunciations of the Chinese characters (also called Sino-Vietnamese pronunciation).
 For example, Scotland is rendered as 蘇格蘭 in Chinese.
 This is pronounced as Sū-gé-lán in Mandarin Chinese, a somewhat faithful transcription of the original name.
 However, as applied to all Chinese characters, 蘇格蘭 can be transliterated into Vietnamese as Tô Cách Lan, which strays a bit further from the native English and Scots name.
 A major issue using Chinese characters to transcribe words is the fact that Chinese characters can be pronounced drastically differently among all the spoken languages and dialects that use them, which include Mandarin, Cantonese, Japanese, Korean, and Vietnamese among several others, the majority of which have dramatically different phonologies and phonemes from each other.
 By the nature of the writing system itself, Chinese characters tend to preserve a word's syllable count, morphemes, and meanings more reliably than they do as an accurate representation of the word's pronunciation, considering that the Chinese character system itself primarily represents logograms (though some have elements of phonetic information) as opposed to phonemes of the language.
-The use of Sino-Vietnamese exonyms has become archaic during recent times, and only some countries such as France, the US, Russia, Australia, Russia, India and most European countries retain the Sino-Vietnamese pronunciations.
+The use of Sino-Vietnamese exonyms has become archaic during recent times, and only some countries, such as France, the US, Russia, Australia, India and most European countries, retain the Sino-Vietnamese pronunciations.
 Even so, many of the aforementioned countries also have exonyms more accurate to the native pronunciations of their respective endonyms.
-Currently, the countries still called by their Sino-Vietnamese names are: China, Egypt, India, Japan, Korea, Mongolia, Russia, Thailand, Turkey, Austria, Belgium, Denmark, Finland, France, Germany, Greece, Italy, Netherlands, Norway, Poland, Portugal, Spain, Sweden, Switzerland, the UK, England, the US and Australia.
-London and Pyongyang are the only 2 city in Europe and Korea known by the Sino-Vietnamese name.
+Currently, the countries still called by their Sino-Vietnamese names are: China, Egypt, India, Japan, Korea, Mongolia, Russia, Thailand, Turkey, Austria, Belgium, Denmark, Finland, France, Germany, Greece, Italy, the Netherlands, Norway, Poland, Portugal, Spain, Sweden, Switzerland, the UK, England, the US and Australia.
+London and Pyongyang are the only two cities in Europe and Korea known by the Sino-Vietnamese name.